jeffboody/libvkk/vg/readme.md

 runtime using the normal vectors to the line.
 This approach can result in line rendering artifacts for very sharp angles where the geometry extends much further than intended.
-To avoid this problem lines with very sharp corners (e.g. greater than 135 degrees) should be manually split into multiple lines at these sharp corners.
+To avoid this problem, the user should split lines with very sharp corners (e.g. greater than 135 degrees) into multiple lines at these sharp corners.

-Another important feature of undefined line width is that lines may be drawn multiple times in the same frame with different line styles to achieve certain effects.
+Another important feature of the undefined line width is that lines may be drawn multiple times in the same frame with different line styles to achieve certain effects.
 For example, a hiking trail might be represented by a thin dashed line on top of a thicker solid line.
-To achieve this effect, draw the line twice in a back-to-front order (thick solid line followed by thin dashed line).
+To achieve this effect, draw the line twice in a back-to-front order.
+The first draw using a thick solid line style and a second draw using a thin dashed line style.

+Lines are anti-aliased.

 Polygon Builder
 ---------------